Case Study: Catholic Charities of the Archdiocese of Chicago

 The project was completed on time and on budget.
 The customer was very happy with the level of service they received during the implementation and training process, as well as the support they have received since going live.

 “In the past, a change in the salary assumptions would cause everyone to re-work their numbers and resubmit them to me for aggregation.
 Allocating Agency costs, such as overhead and facility costs, is now significantly easier.
-And, we love the drill down capability for analyzing budget variances and fluctuations from prior year actual.” – John Veldman, Director of Budget Planning & Analysis Finance, Catholic Charities, Archdiocese of Chicago
+And, we love the drill down capability for analyzing budget variances and fluctuations from prior year actual.”
+“Because of our size, budgets were done at the six programmatic service areas and then I had to manually aggregate them.
+This was a very time-consuming process.
+Now, they are combined at the push of a button.
+Top level assumptions for employee budgeting ensure consistency across the service areas.
+Agency wide assumptions can now be easily changed during the budget process as we determine what we can and can’t afford.” – John Veldman, Director of Budget Planning & Analysis Finance, Catholic Charities, Archdiocese of Chicago

 Thanks to more efficient budgeting, the Catholic Charities of the Archdiocese of Chicago is brilliant.